 To do what one likes requires free time, money, and health.
 Children have health and free time but no money.
 Adults have health and money but no free time.
 The old have money and free time but no health.

+Each stage of life greatly pleases us, but unfortunately not while we are in it.
 The young are eager to be adults, adults look forward to being retired, the retired envy youth.
+Daters crave marital stability, the married miss the thrill of dating.
+College students and graduates would swap places.
 We possess the pieces of a happy life, too bad we cherish them out of sequence.

 In a concert hall, the girl in bloom closes her eyes and imagines all she may be, while beside her the wrinkled widow closes her eyes and remembers all she has been.